-In the very first step, using the cellular RNA polymerase, the RNA is synthesised from the DNA of the retrovirus or retrovirus-like particle through the mechanism of transcription.
+In the very first step, using the cellular RNA polymerase, the RNA is synthesized from the DNA of the retrovirus or retrovirus-like particle through the mechanism of transcription.

-The long terminal repeats of the transposons are non-coding DNA sequences having a promoter region.
+Structurally, as we knew, the long terminal repeats of the transposons aren’t encoding any protein and also have a promoter region.

 In the next step,

-The recombination is occurred via the recognition of the integrase protein by the cDNA.
-Once the integrase is recognized by cDNA, it is assembled on both the ends of the DNA.
+The recombination occurs via the recognition of the integrase protein by the cDNA.
+Once the integrase is recognized by cDNA, it is assembled on both ends of the DNA.

 Likewise the strand transfer mechanism of the DNA transposition, the gap is generated at the 3′ end of each strand of the DNA by cleaving some of the nucleotides from this end by the integrase.